dmazin/dmazin.github.io/_posts/2023-03-10-lab-something-weird-sysbench.md

 Running `docker compose run sysbench scripts/run_test.sh fileio --file-test-mode=seqwr --threads=1`.

-Sysbench’s throughput: 178 MB/s.
+Sysbench’s throughput is 178 MB/s like before.
 Iostat’s: 200 MB’s.
 I mean, this is pretty close.
 This is not nearly as much of a discrepancy as iostat’s.
 Let me double-check iostat’s output against another monitoring utility (atop).
 No, atop agrees with iostat!

 Something mysterious is going on.
 I’ll dive into this on Monday.
 Have a good weekend!

+Meanwhile, we can safely say that 60 MB/s is not the disk's maximum write speed.
+It is more like 200 MB/s.

 If you read this far, maybe you’ll want to hear from me again.
 * Sign up to an [RSS feed of my posts on this site](https://archvile.net/feed.xml).